-Here at Fit2B we provide subscription access to almost 300 home workout videos, and our prop list of optional exercise isn’t expensive.
+Here at Fit2B we provide subscription access to over 300 home workout videos, and our prop list of optional exercise isn’t expensive.
 We realize most people don’t have a lot of extra money to buy fitness gear they will only use for a little while, so we get creative with what you probably already have lying around.
 We also only recommend items that we use in multiple exercise videos!

 4 Fitness Props You Already Have